15 Columns

 \[ y=C_1 \sin \left(\sqrt{\frac{P}{E I}} x\right)+C_2 \cos \left(\sqrt{\frac{P}{E I}} x\right) \]

 The two constants, C1 and C2, can be determined by imploring boundary conditions.
-Since y = 0 at x = 0 and y = 0 when x = L. The first condition gives:
+Since y = 0 at x = 0 and y = 0 when x = L, the first condition results in

 \[ \begin{aligned} &0 =C_1(0)+C_2(1) \\ & C_2 =0 \end{aligned} \]